Ganrokh/100-days-of-code/log.md

 **Today's Progress:** DOM practice by making an analog clock.

 **Thoughts:** My Christmas hiatus was much longer than intended, but I'm happy to get back into the swing of things.
 I made a clock using CSS and JS.
 Surprisingly, I wasn't rusty at all.
 That's a good feeling.
 I'm picking up JS really well, but I still need a lot more CSS practice.

+### Day 42: Tuesday, January 1st, 2019 - Happy New Year!

+**Today's Progress:** DOM practice by making a photo manipulator.

+**Thoughts:** More DOM practice.
+I'm getting the hang of it.
+It's weird, DOM feels like magic to me, but I'm learning it.
+I just need to keep my query selectors straight, and I need an index of events that can be listened for.